 type - value is "SAML" (one of the choices on the Fusion UI Security Realms config panel).

 "enabled" - default vale is true.
 The "enabled" setting controls whether or not Fusion allows user logins for this security realm.

 "auto-create users" - default is true.
 This controls whether or not a user account is created automatically upon initial authentication.
 If false, new user accounts can only be created by a Fusion user with admin privileges.

 The Fusion application must be registered with the SAML Identity Provider.
 The amount of information varies depending on the SAML authority.

-All systems will require the Fusion URL to redirect to upon successful login; this is the protocol, server, and port for the Fusion application, and path "api/saml", e.g. "https://www.my-fusion-app.com:8764/api/saml".
+All systems will require the Fusion URL to redirect to upon successful login; this is the protocol, server, and port for the Fusion application, and path "api/saml", such as "https://www.my-fusion-app.com:8764/api/saml".
 If the Fusion application is running behind a load-balancer, then this URL is the load-balancer URL plus path "api/saml".
 Note that the load-balancer should be session-sticky in order for the sequence of messages that comprise the SAML protocol to run to completion successfully.

 Example SAML Realm Configuration

 The Fusion endpoint "api/realms-config" returns a JSON list of all the configuration objects for all realms.
 After configuring a SAML realm named "saml-test" using the okta.com developer preview tool, the configuration object for this realm is: